Best Small Printers of 2022

 If portability is what you want, the HP OfficeJet 250 Mobile is ready to go, powered by a plug or a rechargeable lithium-ion battery (sold separately for $80).
 And it collapses into an even smaller footprint when not in use.

-At $379, the model is pricey.
-But it has helpful features that other portable printers lack, including a built-in LCD screen (for viewing and editing images from a memory card) and scan and copy functions—though the sheet-fed scanner processes only one page at a time.
+The model is pricey, but it has helpful features that other portable printers lack, including a built-in LCD screen (for viewing and editing images from a memory card) and scan and copy functions, though the sheet-fed scanner processes only one page at a time.

 “It requires a little care and patience,” Sulin says.
 “And it’s not ideal for batch scanning.”

 The printer has a few other drawbacks.
 It gets a middling score for text and photo quality, the multicolor ink cartridge needs to be replaced when a single hue runs out, and the paper tray fits only 50 sheets.
-But we estimate the annual ink cost to be $97, which is typical for an inkjet.
+We estimate the annual ink cost to be $48, which is typical for an inkjet.

 Size: 7.2 inches high x 14.2 inches wide x 14.9 inches deep